Sadikhal/vibe-ecommerce/frontend/README.md

-Here you go — a clean, professional, “drop-in” `README.md` you can paste into your repo.
-I wrote it to match exactly what we built: your backend (Express + Mongo + Fake Store API seed), frontend (React + Tailwind + Redux Toolkit), cart flow, 3-letter debounced search, checkout with mock receipt, and toasts.

----

 # Mock E-Com Cart — Vibe Commerce Internship Assignment

 A minimal, production-quality full-stack cart app that demonstrates core e-commerce flows: